John Randle: After football and legacy

 Randle was elected to the College Football Hall of Fame and inducted into the Minnesota Vikings Ring of Honor in 2008.
-He was eligible for the Pro Football Hall of Fame starting in 2009, and was elected in his second year of eligibility in 2010.
-Randle was inducted in Canton, Ohio on August 7, 2010 alongside Jerry Rice, Emmitt Smith, Floyd Little, Russ Grimm, Rickey Jackson and Dick LeBeau.
-He was also inducted into the Texas Sports Hall of Fame during the same year and had his number retired by his former high school team.
-He lives in Medina, Minnesota with his wife and children.
-In 2019, Randle was also inducted into the Minnesota Sports Hall of Fame.
+He was eligible for the Pro Football Hall of Fame starting in 2009, and was elected in 2010.
+Randle was inducted in Canton, Ohio, on August 7, 2010, alongside Jerry Rice, Emmitt Smith, Floyd Little, Russ Grimm, Rickey Jackson, and Dick LeBeau.
+He was also inducted into the Texas Sports Hall of Fame that year and had his number retired by his former high school team.
+In 2019, Randle was inducted into the Minnesota Sports Hall of Fame.
+He lives in Medina, Minnesota, with his wife and children.

+Randle served as a Minnesota delegate to the 2024 Democratic National Convention.